 Module 3: Selected Players (Federal and Private) (Page 16 of 27)

 The Institute of Medicine (IOM) (http://www.iom.edu/) of the National Academy of Sciences was established in 1970 for the purpose of advancing and protecting the health of the public.
 The Institute is charged with the examination of policy matters that affect the health of the public.
 (See also, Module 2)

 Members of the Institute are elected on the basis of professional achievement and distinction.
 Currently, there are approximately 1407 regular members, 66 Emeritus members, and 75 foreign associates (as of June 2005).
 A professional staff assists members and other experts in the conduct of studies on health policy issues.

 Topical Areas of Interest

 The Institute's program is organized into seventeen topic areas: mental health, child health, food & nutrition, aging, women’s health, education, public policy, healthcare & quality, diseases, global health, workplace, military & veterans, health sciences, environment, treatment, public health & prevention, and minority health.

-IOM is organized into eight oversight boards: Board on Global Health; Board on Health Care Services; Board on Health Sciences Policy; Board on Military and Veterans Health; Board on Population Health and Public Health Practice (formerly Board on Health Promotion and Disease Prevention (HPDP); Food and Nutrition Board; Health Policy Educational Programs and Fellowships; and Medical Follow-Up Agency (part of the Board on Military and Veterans Health).
+IOM is organized into seven oversight boards: Board on Global Health; Board on Health Care Services; Board on Health Sciences Policy; Board on Children, Youth, and Families; Board on Population Health and Public Health Practice (formerly Board on Health Promotion and Disease Prevention (HPDP); Board on the Health of Select Populations; Food and Nutrition Board; Fellowship Program; and Medical Follow-Up Agency (part of the Board on the Health of Select Populations).

 Board on Health Care Services